 The Vice President works to create an environment that emphasizes the rights of students, promotes unity and respect for all individuals, encourages students to develop personal qualities and clarify values, and establishes an engaged community of scholars.

 From the day you enter as a new student to the day you receive your degree, the Vice President for Student Affairs, working with staff in the Division of Student Affairs, is responsible to help students succeed both in and out of the classroom.
-Focused on learning life management skills and the art of responsible personal choice, Students Affairs staff in collaboration with others provide a multitude of opportunities for students to participate in, so that when they graduate they will not only have the knowledge, but the skills needed to succeed.
+Focused on learning life management skills and the art of responsible personal choice, Student Affairs staff in collaboration with others provide a multitude of opportunities for students to participate in, so that when they graduate they will not only have the knowledge but the skills needed to succeed.

 The Division of Student Affairs collaborates with other University Divisions and offices as well as off-campus services to facilitate education, training, intervention and respond to all instances of sexual misconduct including sexual assault, sexual harassment, domestic violence, intimate partner violence, and stalking.
 For information about these University policies, visit: MyUSJ/Sexual Misconduct.